 Ignatius Sancho was born around 1729 on board a slave ship transporting enslaved people from Guinea in Africa to the West Indies.
 Soon after landing on the Spanish colony of New Granada, Sancho’s mother died of disease and his father committed suicide shortly after, choosing death over a life in slavery.
 At the age of two, the orphaned Sancho was taken to London by his enslaver and given as a slave to three sisters living in Greenwich (possibly Elizabeth, Susanna and Barbara Legge), who gave him the name ‘Sancho’ after the character in the novel Don Quixote.
-A chance encounter with the John, 2nd Duke of Montagu who lived nearby led to a long friendship between the young Sancho and the Duke.
+A chance encounter with John, 2nd Duke of Montagu who lived nearby led to a long friendship between the young Sancho and the Duke.
 The latter was extremely impressed by Sancho’s intelligence and encouraged his education through reading, giving him access to the extensive Montagu library in his Blackheath home.

-Sancho was enslaved by the three sisters in Greenwich until he was 20; then in 1749, the Duke died and Sancho fled Greenwich for fear of remaining in slavery for life.
+Sancho remained enslaved by the three sisters in Greenwich until he was 20; then in 1749, the Duke died and Sancho fled Greenwich for fear of remaining in slavery for life.
 He was taken into the household of the late Duke’s widow and took on the position of butler, an important and well-regarded role in an aristocratic household.
 On the Duchess’ death in 1751, Sancho was granted an annuity of £30 which supported him until he entered the service of the late Duke’s son-in-law, George, 1st Duke of Montagu of the new creation.
 He was the Duke’s valet from 1766-1774, and during this time was introduced to prominent individuals across Georgian society through the Duke’s royal appointments as captain of Windsor Castle and as governor of the Prince of Wales and Duke of York.

 Throughout these years in the Duke’s household and as part of the social and artistic sphere, Sancho cultivated a deep love and knowledge of the arts and published several musical compositions.
 It was also in this position as valet to the Duke that the painting on which this engraving is based was produced, in 1768.
 It was likely commissioned from Gainsborough by the Duke and Duchess as a gift for Sancho, and according to popular legend the portrait was painted in just one hour and 40 minutes.
 The fine clothes and composed expression of Sancho indicate the high esteem in which he was held by painter and patron – and by Georgian society more widely.

-Through his intellect, wit, affable character and stoicism, Sancho overcame the racism that was so deeply enmeshed with British society at the time and established himself as a successful and highly-respected artistic and political figure.
+Through his intellect, wit, affable character and stoicism, Sancho overcame the racism that was so deeply enmeshed with British society at the time and established himself as a successful and respected artistic and political figure.
 He was the only African-Briton known to have voted in the 1774 and 1780 parliamentary elections due to his status as a male property owner, establishing a grocer’s shop in Westminster with his wife Ann Osborne in 1774.
 His correspondents and friends included aristocracy, servants, politicians, businessmen, artists, both male and female, and of all ages.
 Just a few examples demonstrate the high regard in which many from artistic circles held Sancho: the Royal Academician John Hamilton Mortimer often sought Sancho’s opinion on his paintings; and Sancho acted as mentor and supporter of the younger writer and artist John Meheux, and of the author John Highmore.
-Sancho’s relationship with Meheux and Highmore indicate that he may have been the first and only black patron of aspiring white artists and writers in the 18th century.
+Sancho’s relationship with Meheux and Highmore indicate that he may have been the first and only black patron of aspiring white artists and writers in 18th century Britain.

 91 mm x 71 mm